virtual-meme-machine/fedora-desktop/README.md

     ```bash
     git clone https://github.com/virtual-meme-machine/fedora-desktop.git ~/fedora-desktop
     ```

+### Option A: Selecting Options via GUI

+This option allows you to select the actions you want to prefrom via a GUI.

-4. Enter the package directory and run `main.py`:
+1. Enter the package directory and run `main.py`:
     ```bash
     cd ~/fedora-desktop
     ./src/main.py
     ```
-5. Select the configuration actions you want the tool to perform, then click 'Begin Setup'
+2. Select the configuration actions you want the tool to perform
+    1. You can also load a saved set of option selections via `Menu -> Load Profile` or `Control + L`
+3. Click 'Begin Setup'

+### Option B: Selecting Options via Profile (Non-interactive Mode)

+This option preforms a predefined set of actions stored in a profile file.

+A set of basic profiles are included with the package, see [resource/profiles](resources/profiles).

+While in the GUI you can save your current option selections as a profile via `Menu -> Save Profile` or `Control + S`.

+1. Enter the package directory and run `main.py --profile /path/to/your_profile.profile`:
+    ```bash
+    cd ~/fedora-desktop
+    ./src/main.py --profile /path/to/your_profile.profile
+    ```

+## Contributing

+Interested in contributing?
+See [CONTRIBUTING.md](docs/CONTRIBUTING.md).

 ---